tom-murray98/Project_3-_Group_3/README.md

 All batch scripts were run via the University of Nottingham HPC and SLURM.

+PCA_R.R -
+Generation of PCA plots for all populations of Cochlearia

 ADMIXTURE.sh -
 Similar to fastSTRUCTURE, installed and ran following the pipeline instructions on https://speciationgenomics.github.io/ADMIXTURE/